ssarangi/CarND-LaneLines-P1/writeup.md

+# Background
+Recently I decided to join the Udacity's Self Driving Car Nanodegree.
+With all the apprehensions about cost and whether it will be worth it or not I finally decided to take the jump into this field.
+I had a few other things going on and I wasn't sure whether I could even devote the time to do it.
+However, after much speculation however I convinced myself that this was the way to go and enrolled in the class.
+So this blog post is serving as a writeup for the first project.

+As soon as you start the course, this project becomes due in a week.
+So you have to jump right in and get the project working asap in order to submit it.

 # Finding Lane Lines on the Road
+The first project from this course was lane line detection from images and videos.
+Udacity provided test images and videos for testing the overall pipeline out.
+The requirements were to use OpenCV with Python and IPython Notebooks to demonstrate the solution.
+This turned out to be quite an interesting project overall for me.
+It had the right amount of technicality along with some intuition needed to solve the problem.

+# Terminology:

+* ROI (Region of Interest): Defines the region in an image where we are likely to find the lane lines.
+* Canny: Canny Edge Detection
+* Hough: Probabilistic Hough Transform

 # Assumptions:
-* The region of interest is always assumed to be at the center which essentially means that it's always assumed that the car starts at the center of the lanes.
+* The region of interest is always assumed to be at the center which essentially means that it's always assumed that the car starts between the 2 lanes.
+* Filtering currently is a very naive, in which all lines whose slope falls between -0.5 to 0.5 are ignored.

-# Working:
+# Results:
-Currently, the same pipeline works for both white and yellow lines.
+Currently, the same pipeline works for both white and yellow lines as well as the optional challenge with just changing parameters for ROI and hough.

-# Writeup Template
+# Algorithm

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road.
+* Make a pipeline that identifies the lane lines on the road.
-* Reflect on your work in a written report
+* Once the lane lines are identified, make it a single straight line which is uniform across frames.
+* Identify outliers and make sure that they don't break the overall algorithm

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[grayscale_with_noise]: ./writeup/grayscale.jpg "Grayscale With Noise"

 ---

 ### Reflection

-#### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+#### 1. Pipeline

+The problem consisted of a combination of images as well as videos.
+The idea was first to first describe a pipeline which works on both images and videos.
+The images provided were pretty straightforward and didn't present too much of a problem.
+However, the videos turned out to be trickier than I thought to deal with.
+Below I describe the pipeline which I used to describe the problem.

+##### Gaussian Blur:
+The first step of the algorithm is to do a slight blur on the image.
+The most common form of this is the Gaussian Blur.
+Blurring the image reduces the noise in the image which makes it easier for Canny edge detection to find the edges

 ![alt text][image1]

+The images above show the problem when using

+#### 2. Approach & Debugging

-#### 2. Identify potential shortcomings with your current pipeline
+#### 3. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what would happen when ...